 Research and Development:

-The testing of microbial flora is an essential tool for R&D aiding scientists in researching microbial behavior, medical discovery, and production of vaccines.
+The testing of microbial flora is an essential tool for R&D, aiding scientists in researching microbial behavior, medical discovery, and the production of vaccines.

 Types of Microbial Testing